 Remember the Rest of Your Internet Presence

 If you’re looking for something specific in your potential relationship or future spouse, it might be time to scrap some photos from those crazier college days.
-In this day and age, your entire internet presence is a reflection on who you are and what you want out of life, even if some of it is outdated and perhaps different from 2019 you.
+In this day and age, your entire internet presence is a reflection on who you are and what you want out of life, even if some of it is outdated and perhaps different from the current you.
 If you’ve grown and changed, fantastic.
 Progress is a beautiful thing.
 Just make sure that your growth is adequately reflected, and your poorer choices are not highlighted.

 Modern dating no longer has to be intimidating, embarrassing, or disappointing.
 Using technology effectively can not only add ease and convenience to dating, but it can also definitely lay the foundation for happy and lasting relationships.